Topic: Nature

 Written on January 21, 2017 at 5:49 am, by

 Over 150 people came to San Juan County Park on MLK day to oppose the Kinder Morgan Trans Mountain Pipeline project.
 If the pipeline is allowed as proceed as proposed it will increase the tanker shipping in Haro Straits from 5 tankers a month to 34 tankers and three barges per month.
-This increase in the Continue Reading
+This increase in Continue Reading

 Work Party on Cady Mountain Preserve